poettering/systemd/docs/USER_GROUP_API.md

 of multiple services on the same socket (which is used by `systemd-userdbd.service`).

-The method call returns one or more user records, depending which type of query is used (see above).
+The method call returns one or more user records, depending on which type of query is used (see above).
 The record is returned in the `record` field.
 The `incomplete` field indicates whether the record is complete.
 Services providing user record lookup should only pass the `privileged` section of user records to clients that either match the user the record is about or to sufficiently